A University Tradition

 Honor Cords, Stoles, and Medallions

-Since all Spring 2014 grades have not yet been submitted, academic honors, which may be announced at the commencement exercises and printed in the commencement program, are based on the cumulative grade point average from the degree candidate's previous semester/term.
-The honor announced, depending upon calculation of final grade point average, may change, or in some cases, the graduate may not actually graduate with academic honors.
+Since all Fall 2014 grades have not yet been submitted, academic honors, which may be printed in the commencement program, are based on the cumulative grade point average from the degree candidate's previous semester/term.
+The honor printed, depending upon calculation of final grade point average, may change, or in some cases, the graduate may not actually graduate with academic honors.
 Honors to be printed on the diploma and academic record will be based on the final cumulative grade point average on all collegiate work.

 Degree candidates are permitted to wear honor cords, stoles, and/or medallions representative of various honor or service societies authorized by the University of South Carolina.
 Degree candidates who are eligible to wear honor cords will be contacted by his/her school/college.